kienvillegas/Portfolio/README.md

 - Open the portfolio in a web browser to view the projects and skills.
 - Navigate through the sections using the menu.

-## Contribution

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries, please reach out via email.